bismanaeem/ControApp/README.md

     sudo apt-get install openjdk-8-jdk

+### File Permissions
+The `gradlew` script should be executable by the user by default.
+If it is not, run this command:

+    chmod u+x gradlew

 ## Building
 The Gradle build system was chosen because with the Gradle Wrapper it is possible to perform a build without any further installation of third party software.
 Perform a build with this command: